AAPEC – The Next Two Years

 Information gatekeepers

-Long term health impact | Information gatekeepers
+Long term health | Information gatekeepers

 Opportunity 4: A National footprint for AAPEC

-While our membership is predominantly drawn from Victoria, we do have active Committee members based in Tasmania, Queensland and New South Wales.
-There is opportunity to extend our presence in all other States and Territories.
-We have access to current members who reside outside Victoria and to a network of research centers, health and medical teaching facilities and programs, all of which provide a platform for disseminating information and raising awareness on preeclampsia.
+We have membership throughout Australia and to a network of research centres, health and medical teaching facilities and programs, all of which provide a platform for disseminating information and raising awareness on preeclampsia.

 Opportunity 5: Counselling and support services